WueGD/wueortho/docu/pipeline.md

 WueOrtho Pipeline Format
 ========================

-*This document was generated on 2023-06-28.
+*This document was generated on 2023-07-17.
 Use the appropriate main to generate an up-to-date version.*

 A WueOrtho pipeline can be assembled using its JSON representation.
-The pipeline describes a selection and oder of algorithms to produce an orthogonal graph drawing.
+The pipeline describes a selection and order of algorithms to produce an orthogonal graph drawing.
 Each step may read and write intermediate results to a shared cache to persist results and to promote data to following steps.

 Intermediate results are grouped by type into so-called stages.